 Remember how difficult the teen years were?
 We all went through phases where we struggled like our teens are doing now.

 There’s a good chance you aren’t going to like some of the decisions your teens make.
-He might be falling into peer pressure or might choose to procrastinate in schoolwork due to the focus on other interests that leads to failing grades.
+He might be falling into peer pressure or might choose to procrastinate in schoolwork due to the focus on other interests which leads to failing grades.

 Let's face it - teens do make poor choices.
 Whatever choices they make, remember that they are learning.
 Learning to make their own decisions, even though sometimes, it doesn't necessarily align with the choices you'd make.
 In addition to this, they are also learning to deal with the consequences of their choices.
 This is a big step in their growth as a person.

-It's natural for parents to feel disappointed and frustrated with their teens, but instead of being harsh by judging and criticising their poor choices, which can sever the relationship you have with your teen, try being understanding instead!
+It's natural for parents to feel disappointed and frustrated with their teens, but instead of being harsh by judging and criticizing their poor choices, which can sever the relationship you have with your teen, try being understanding instead!

 Show grace in your actions and attitude towards them.
 Carve out time and truly listen to them.
 And ask them if they'd like to hear your advice or opinion.